Larry L. Richman

-Larry L. Richman (born 1955) is a social media expert, Internet strategist, publishing executive, project management trainer, and author of over a dozen books, numerous book translations, and articles in professional journals and magazines.
+Larry L. Richman (born 1955) is a social media expert, Internet strategist, publishing executive, project management trainer, and author of books, book translations, and articles in professional journals and magazines.
 He is a translator in three languages.

 Online strategist and social media professional

 Richman is an online strategist with a specialty in using social media in product marketing.
-He is the former Director of Communications for the Church of Jesus Christ of Latter-day Saints (LDS Church) to market the church's educational materials to members and leaders worldwide.
+He is the former Director of Communications for the Church of Jesus Christ of Latter-day Saints (LDS Church) to market the church's materials to members and leaders worldwide.

 Since 2006, he has written daily articles at LDSMediaTalk.com and LDS365.com, his professional blog about LDS Church materials and using social media and technology responsibly.
-The blog has a total reach of 100,000 from 168 countries.